 Dilated cardiomyopathy, or DCM, is a heart muscle condition characterized by gradual weakening of the heart muscle.
 While DCM may be caused by other conditions, including myocardial infarction, many cases are now known to be caused by genetic mutations carried in families.
 Individuals with DCM may be only mildly affected or may be severely affected, even in the same family.

 - Fluid retention in the legs (edema)

 - Fainting episodes

-Family Evaluation Important
+Importance of Family Evaluation

 Evaluation of the whole family is important since the condition is often passed on to the next generation of a family but may not cause symptoms initially.
 Fortunately, medications significantly benefit patients with DCM, and early identification of DCM in family members allows the beginning of treatment even before symptoms develop.
 In individuals with substantial weakening of the heart, irregular heart rhythms (arrhythmias) may develop and can be life threatening.
 Careful assessment of risk is needed, and this risk is sometimes influenced by the specific genetic type of DCM that is present.